isomerpages/moe-peiyingpri/_events-and-programmes/Events and Programmes.md

 It was heartening to hear from various form teachers how the students recognised many of the flags and had meaningful conversations about how ASEAN countries need each other’s help in times of difficulties.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQKhQv0fnLNodXagkREAhN1p3QdzAeuH0q1YzBVlxgasYmxR1xuw1AAnqP99akT6560kXqhreCX6w0R/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" height="350" width="600" allowfullscreen="true"></iframe>
+<iframe allowfullscreen="true" width="600" height="350" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQKhQv0fnLNodXagkREAhN1p3QdzAeuH0q1YzBVlxgasYmxR1xuw1AAnqP99akT6560kXqhreCX6w0R/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

 #### **Let’s Celebrate English with a Touch of Magic**
 The annual English Language Fiesta was held on 28 March 2022 to 22 April 2022.
 It was organised by the English Department to encourage our students to speak good English, to be avid readers and to infuse creativity in their writing.
 This year’s theme was ‘Let’s Celebrate English with a Touch of Magic’.
 The students celebrated the English Language ‘with a touch of magic’ by participating in class activities like Readers’ Theatre, Poetry and Creative Writing.
 Guest readers were invited to share interesting stories held at the school library.
 The students also experienced ‘A Blind Date with a Book’.&nbsp;

 On 1 April 2022, the staff and students were dressed up to the theme of ‘Magic and Enchantment’ and the school was filled with magical characters like fairies, wizards and witches.
 Our students were taken on a trip to their favourite magical wonderland where many book characters came alive in the school compound.
 These included storybook characters like Harry Potter, Hermione Granger and even Prince Charming.
 Instantly, Peiying Primary School was transformed into a land of magic!&nbsp; It was indeed a memorable event for the school.

-<iframe allowfullscreen="true" height="350" width="600" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQRzlf13cOjaz7Wx1bMozIYSvW8t5zu_9bbUVwRUK-1Wj_fwvCUIkkpfK5_kKjRUIhGMAc53JNJ4-S9/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQRzlf13cOjaz7Wx1bMozIYSvW8t5zu_9bbUVwRUK-1Wj_fwvCUIkkpfK5_kKjRUIhGMAc53JNJ4-S9/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="600" height="350" allowfullscreen="true"></iframe>

 #### **Friendship Week**
 We commemorated Friendship Week on the first week of Term 2 (21 March 2022 - 1 April 2022).
 The theme for this year’s Friendship Week is Sustaining Friendships.
 The planned activities were a combined effort of the Art, MRL and CCE Departments.
 The activities aimed to strengthen peer support relationships among students.